balaji-raman-r/assignment_agileintegration/agileintegration/assignment/inbound/README.md

 The application utilizes the Spring to load a Camel Context definition via a [camel-context.xml](src/main/resources/spring/camel-context.xml) file on the classpath.

+**IMPORTANT**:

-**IMPORTANT**: This project runs as a standalone application on your machine.
+This project runs as a standalone application on your machine.

+**Pre-Requisites**

+Please ensure the following before running the application

+1) AMQ Broker is started and it is up and running.
+2) The AMQ Queue Object (amqp:queue:patient) with the queue name "patient" should be created and the connection to the AMQ should be provided in the application.properties.
+3) The connection parameters for the AMQ Broker are defined in the application properties.

 ## Building